10 THINGS COUNCILS CAN DO TO PROMOTE BIODIVERSITY

 Birds nesting season is from the start of March to the end of August inclusive and although it’s not a criminal offence to cut hedges during this time, it is a criminal offence to disturb nest-building or nesting birds.

-Longer grass is of great importance to our insect life, and our insect life supports our birds, bats, and hedgehogs as well as offering a host of ‘ecosystem services’ like pollination and nutrient recycling.
+Longer grass is incredibly important to our insect life, and our insect life supports our birds, bats, and hedgehogs as well as offering a host of ecosystem services like pollination and nutrient recycling.

-Very short monoculture grass is not an ideal habitat for most insects, so leaving some areas of grass to grow longer is a free (actually, cost-saving) way of promoting biodiversity.
+Very short monoculture grass is not ideal habitat for most insects, so leaving some areas of grass to grow longer is a cost-saving way of promoting biodiversity.
 It allows the growth of wildflowers like clover which benefit bees, and allows areas for foraging hedgehogs and hunting barn owls.